iitc-project/ingress-intel-total-conversion/README.md

 `style.css` contains most styles required for the user-script.
 The extra ones can be found in `code/boot.js#window.setupStyles`.
 Only CSS rules that depend on config variables should be defined there.

 `leaflet_google.js` contains some code to display Google Maps imagery with Leaflet, which is a slightly modified version [of this gist](https://gist.github.com/4504864).
-I tried to track down the original author, but failed.
+The code likely was originally written by Pavel Shramov.

 My dev setup is like this: